Augureaugure

 emailRead, search, and send emails via IMAP/SMTPEmail Tool

-sandbox_execExecute a command in a Docker sandbox containerRequires sandbox config
+sandbox_execExecute a command in a Docker sandbox containerRequires sandbox config.
+High-risk — requires approval

-opencodeRun a coding agent (claude-code, opencode) in a containerRequires sandbox.codeAgent config
+opencodeRun a coding agent (claude-code, opencode) in a containerRequires sandbox.codeAgent config.
+High-risk — requires approval

 Skill Tools (@augure/skills)